Quantum causal inference in the presence of hidden common causes: An entropic approach: Evaluation on Quantum Causal Synthetic Data

-\emph{\textbf{Part II: Direct Graph.}} Assume that there is a 2-bit symmetric noisy channel, where there is no latent common cause, i.e., there is an input $X$ and an output $Y$, as shown in Figure \ref{fig:NBSC}, with the same properties explained in Part I. The results of applying \qinferg~and \textbf{InferGraph} on $p(X,Y)$ and $\rho_{XY}$ are summarized in Table \ref{t:DQNBSC} and \ref{t:DNBSCclassic}, respectively. $T$ means that \qinferg~(Algorithm \ref{alg:qInferGraph}) identifies the direct graph correctly.
-But, $F$ means that the algorithm fails to identify the direct graph.

-\emph{\textbf{Some highlights for results in Part II:}} (1) Note that when $p=0.5$, $X$ and $Y$ are uncorrelated and then $X$ and $Y$ are not cause and effect.
-In this case, T means that both quantum and classical algorithms identify that $X$ and $Y$ are not cause and effect, as we expected.
-(2) Although the performance of the classical algorithm (Algorithm \ref{alg:InferGraph}), where $\beta\in (0,0.1)$, is perfect for Model \ref{model:classicchannel} (Part I), its performance for Model \ref{model:classicchannel} (Part II), where there is no confounder, is not acceptable.

-In conclusion, results from Part I and II, indicate that \qinferg~is a more consistent and less sensitive to the change of parameters than its counterpart in the classical causal inference, even for the classical data. \end{model}

-Next, we apply our proposed approach on a quantum (non-classical) model, as explained in Model \ref{model:depolar}, where mixed entangled quantum subsystems are used for which subsystems are communicated over noisy channels (e.g., optical fiber) to create a coexisting set of quantum systems. \begin{model}[Depolarizing Quantum Channel: Latent Graph and Direct Graph] ~\\ \emph{\textbf{Part I: Latent Graph.}} Assume that there are real numbers $\gamma_1$, $\gamma_2$, $\lambda_1$, and $\lambda_2$ such that $\gamma_1^2+\lambda_1^2=1$ and $\gamma_2^2+\lambda_2^2=1$.
+We first apply our proposed approach on a quantum (non-classical) model, where mixed entangled quantum subsystems are used for which subsystems are communicated over noisy channels (e.g., optical fiber) to create a coexisting set of quantum systems. \begin{model}[Depolarizing Quantum Channel: Latent Graph and Direct Graph] ~\\ \emph{\textbf{Part I: Latent Graph.}} \normalfont Assume that there are real numbers $\gamma_1$, $\gamma_2$, $\lambda_1$, and $\lambda_2$ such that $\gamma_1^2+\lambda_1^2=1$ and $\gamma_2^2+\lambda_2^2=1$.
 We consider a joint entangled system (of three qubits) as the mixture of the following pure density matrices: